-I remember exactly where I was on September 11th 2001.
-I was leaving my biblical Hebrew class in seminary when another student approached the prof and told him what had taken place.
-As news of the events unfolded I remember this sinking feeling in my stomach.
+I remember exactly where I was on September 11th, 2001.
+I was leaving my biblical Hebrew class at seminary when another student approached the prof and told him what had happened.
+As news of the events unfolded, I remember this sinking feeling in my stomach.
 I felt sick.
 When I heard the news that the Supreme Court ruled to make gay-marriage legal, I had that same feeling.
-On September 11th the twin towers fell.
+On September 11th, the Twin Towers fell.
 Today, two great towers of American culture have fallen.

 Where America once had great respect for moral truth, today that tower is lying in a heap of rubble.
-And where America once had respect for the things of God, and even had a semblance of the “Fear of the Lord” that tower also is lying in a heap of rubble.
+And where America once had respect for the things of God, and even had a semblance of the “Fear of the Lord,” that tower also is lying in a heap of rubble.
 Admittedly, one has to go back at least an entire generation to find those towers standing strong.
-But, for the majority of American history those two towers had a profound effect on the fiber of the American Republic.
+But for most of American history, those two towers had a profound effect on the fiber of the American Republic.
 America is America only with those towers standing strong.

-America has a history that is unparalleled in the history of the world.
+America has an unparalleled history.
 No other nation has enjoyed the peace and prosperity that America has experienced.
-One of the reasons 9/11 was so shocking was that it was the first time America suffered loss on her own soil.
+One of the reasons 9/11 was so shocking was that it was the first time America suffered loss on its own soil.
 With the Supreme Court’s ruling today, America has suffered another loss – but this one is a self-inflicted wound.

 The two great towers of moral truth and fear of God have fallen.
-Upon those twin towers America’s peace and prosperity were built.
-But, the tragedy is not just that those towers have fallen.
-The greater tragedy are the new towers that replace the old.
+Upon those twin towers, America’s peace and prosperity were built.
+But the tragedy is not just that those towers have fallen.
+The greater tragedy is the new towers that replace the old.

-Over the last three decades as the new morality was being built, people began to grumble about the old buildings that were ruining the new skyline.
-At first there was an uneasy toleration for the old towers.
+Over the last three decades, as the new morality was being built, people began to grumble about the old buildings that were ruining the new skyline.
+At first, there was an uneasy toleration for the old towers.
 Some wanted to keep them as a monument to the past.
-Many were more than happy to turn them into museum.
-But, they learned that those twin towers were functional; and as long as they stood they kept people from embracing the new towers.
+Many were more than happy to turn them into a museum.
+But, they learned that those twin towers were functional, and as long as they stood, they kept people from embracing the new towers.
 Since those towers refused to become a relic of the past, they were targeted for demolition.
 Today that demolition is complete.

-With the dust settling from the towers collapse, the new landscape is clear to see.
+With the dust settling from the towers’ collapse, the new landscape is clear to see.
 In the place of the old, the new twin towers dominate the landscape.
-The two towers that now define the American landscape are the towers of Defiance against God, and Depravity in the name of God.
+The two towers that now define the American landscape are the towers of Defiance against God and Depravity in the name of God.
 The word America will remain, but her heart has been given to another.
-In time the moral and spiritual fabric of the new America will look nothing like the Republic of old.
+In time, the moral and spiritual fabric of the new America will look nothing like the old Republic.

-The first tower, Defiance, receives her name from the statue that decorates the rooftop.
-The statue is of a woman who represents justice.
-However, instead of the old statue where the woman wears a blindfold and has a pair of scales, the new one has a woman, holding the hand of another woman, and with her free hand she is shaking her fist at God.
-And instead of a blindfold, she has a pair of binoculars hung around her neck, so when needed, she is able to clearly see all around her who dare to stand against her.
+The first tower, Defiance, is named after the statue on its rooftop.
+The statue depicts a woman representing justice.
+However, instead of the old statue of a woman wearing a blindfold and holding a pair of scales, the new one shows a woman holding the hand of another woman, and, with her free hand, she is shaking her fist at God.
+And instead of a blindfold, she has a pair of binoculars hung around her neck, so when needed, she is able to clearly see all around her who dares to stand against her.
 She is called “justice” because she will, at once, bring all non-conformists to the bar of gay-wrath where their sentence will be swift and without mercy.

 The second tower, Depravity, derives its name from the many plaques that decorate the great halls of this tower.
-Whereas the old towers had many verses from the Bible reminding its visitors of those great truths that guided the nation to greatness, this new tower has many aphorisms and platitudes intimidating the citizenry to rejoice over iniquity and sin.
+Whereas the old towers had many Bible verses reminding visitors of the great truths that guided the nation to greatness, this new tower has many aphorisms and platitudes that intimidate the citizenry into rejoicing over iniquity and sin.

 Today begins a new age for this country.
 We have crossed a line that will forever define the new from the old.